blinklabs-io/docs/src/content/docs/guides/txsubmit/002-quick-start.md

 Run the executable file by running the following with the command line flag `-config` to set the file to load as a configuration.

-⚠️ Adjust the file path below to match your path to the `config.yml` file.
+⚠️ Adjust the file path below to match your path to the `config.yaml` file.

 ```
 cd $NODE_HOME
-./tx-submit-api -config /path/to/config.yml
+./tx-submit-api -config /path/to/config.yaml
 ```

 ![txsubmit-screen](/txsubmit-screen.png)

+💡 Tip: You can hit `control`+`z` and then type `bg` to run in the backgroud.
+Hit `fg` to bring back to the foreground

 ***